leandroaguazaco/deeplearning_python/README.md

-# deeplearning_python
+# Deep Learning in Python
-Datacamp deep learning in python
+Datacamp deep learning in Python with Pytorch skill track